kwea123/VTuber_Unity/head_pose_estimation/README.md

-This code is heavily borrowed from [head-pose-estimation](https://github.com/yinguobing/head-pose-estimation).
+This code is heavily borrowed from [head-pose-estimation](https://github.com/yinguobing/head-pose-estimation) and [GazeTracking](https://github.com/antoinelame/GazeTracking).